Kenya African Union: Formation

-KAU was formed on October 1, 1944, with the veteran political leader Harry Thuku as its President.
-Francis Joseph Khamisi became its Secretary while Albert Owino became its Treasurer.
+KAU was formed on October 1, 1944, with the veteran political leader Harry Thuku as its president.
+Francis Joseph Khamisi became its secretary while Albert Owino became its Treasurer.
 It had a Representative Committee of seven which included John K. Kebaso (South Nyanza), James Samuel Gichuru (Central), Jimmy Jeremiah (Coast), Simeon Mulandi (Ukambani), Harry L. Nangurai (Maasai) and S.B.
 Jakeyo (Central Nyanza).

 Nine days later, on October 10, 1944, Governor Sir Philip Mitchell appointed Eliud Mathu to become the first African to sit in the Kenya Legislative Council.
 This appointment marked an important turning point in the political development of the Africans.

-The following month in November 1944, at the insistence of the Governor, the name ‘Study’ was added to the name becoming the Kenya African Study Union.
-The Governor stated that the name ‘Study’ was meant to make it a “colony-wide African body to provide an organization where the views of the educated African elite could be given a forum.”
+The following month in November 1944, at the insistence of the Governor, the name 'Study' was added to the name becoming the Kenya African Study Union.
+The Governor stated that the name 'Study' was meant to make it a "colony-wide African body to provide an organization where the views of the educated African elite could be given a forum."

-The organization was meant to ‘study’ the problems or grievances of the Africans and accordingly advise Eliud Mathu at the Legislative Council.
-To change the name, Mathu called for a meeting in Harry Thuku’s shop in Nairobi, and in attendance was Gichuru, Joseph D. Otiende, Jonathan Njoroge, Henry Mwaniki, Francis Khamisi, Kamau Njoroge, Albert Awino, Ambrose Ofafa, Mucohi Gikonyo and Simeon Mulandi.
+The organization was meant to 'study' the problems or grievances of the Africans and accordingly advise Eliud Mathu at the Legislative Council.
+To change the name to Kenya African Union, Mathu called for a meeting in Harry Thuku's shop in Nairobi, and in attendance was Gichuru, Joseph D. Otiende, Jonathan Njoroge, Henry Mwaniki, Francis Khamisi, Kamau Njoroge, Albert Awino, Ambrose Ofafa, Mucohi Gikonyo and Simeon Mulandi.

-They voted for the name change but not without much debate.
-When they announced the new name, the Africans quickly resented the change feeling that it represented British patronization and was meant to dilute the objectives of the organization.

-KAU’s Objectives
+KAU's objectives

-At inception, the party’s objectives included advancing African interests, constitutional reforms, and fighting for better living and working conditions for Africans.
+At inception, the party's objectives included advancing African interests, constitutional reforms, and fighting for better living and working conditions for Africans.
 KAU also helped coordinate nationalist activities and to unite Kenyan Africans towards a common cause.
 Initially, KAU enjoyed cordial relations with the Colonial administration but then the relationship quickly turned sour, particularly with the exit of Harry Thuku who was considered a moderate.
-The colonial administration also created a hostile environment which made the attainment of KAU’s objectives difficult.
+The colonial administration also created a hostile environment which made the attainment of KAU's objectives difficult.
 Soon, ideological differences in its ranks, particularly among the moderates and the radicals, threatened to tear apart the fabric that held it together.
 The lack of political awareness among the Africans coupled with widespread ethnic distrust among the Africans also slowed down the new party.
 They also lacked adequate funds for operations and for a long time did not have a fixed address.